celiamacrae/code_builder_v02/README.md

 - `npm start`

 ## Features of this app
-- Add/ Remove Timer button gives you the option to add a timer to your code builder.
+- Drag and drop code building components.
 - Trigger block: Momentary output that sets the output of the block to true while selected.
 - Timer block: When the input becomes true, the timer starts.
 When timer expires, output is set to true for one second then set back to false.
 Configurable 1-10 seconds.
 - “Debug” block: displays the input value.